Form follows function—that’s not only true for all

 Uninterrupted work is also taking place in the next hall, where interior designers are developing the inner life of the sports car.
-Michael Mauer places great importance on ensuring that no department stews in its own juices.
-“If the exterior team lowers the beltline, the interior team has to react to that.”
-No department is allowed to retreat into its niche.

 The requisite transparency and communication are aided by the architecture of the design studio.
 A good example is the “meeting staircase.”
 At various levels of this large, white staircase, there is room for inviting colorful furniture: great spots to take a creative break.
 “In the morning you can grab a cappuccino and a newspaper,” says Mauer, “and casually converse with colleagues about current projects.”